Miracle (Paula Seling and Ovi song)

 "Miracle" is a song recorded by Romanian singer Paula Seling and Romanian-Norwegian performer Ovidiu Cernăuțeanu for the latter's 2014 studio album A Bit of Pop Won't Hurt Anyone.
 It was written by Beyond51, Frida Amundsen, Ovi and Philip Halloun, while production was solely handled by Beyond51.
 The track was made available for digital download on 28 February 2014 in various countries, along with CDs released in Romania and Norway by the Romanian Television (TVR) and DaWorks, respectively.
 "Miracle" has been described as a love-themed dance and Eurodance song, featuring techno beats and a piano in its instrumentation.
 Reviewers compared the recording to the music of multiple producers, including Benny Benassi and Avicii.

-It in the Eurovision Song Contest 2014 in Copenhagen after winning the pre-selection show Selecția Națională.
+The song in the Eurovision Song Contest 2014 after winning the pre-selection show Selecția Națională.
 This marked the second time that Seling and Ovi took part in the contest, previously having placed third in 2010 with "Playing with Fire".
 In 2014, the country reached 12th place in a field of 26, scoring a total of 72 points.
 During the duo's show, the background LED screen displayed blue tones alongside butterflies and colour streams, while a circular piano was also used onstage as a symbol for unity.
 Several pyrotechnics were present during the performance, including the first use of holograms in the contest's history.
 "Miracle" received mixed reviews from music critics, who praised the duo's vocal delivery and the song's composition and dance nature, but criticized its lack of innovation and low-quality lyrics.

 In order to promote and support "Miracle", Seling and Ovi made various appearances to perform the song and embarked on a tour in several European countries in early 2014, including the United Kingdom.
 An accompanying music video was filmed at the MediaPro Studios in Buftea, Romania by Alex Ceaușu and uploaded onto the official YouTube channel of the Eurovision Song Contest on 28 April 2014.
 It portrays the duo and background dancers performing to the song in a flooded cabin, which eventually "comes to life" with grass and trees.
 Several observers noticed similarities between the clip and the visual for Ruth Lorenzo's "Dancing in the Rain" (2014).
 Commercially, "Miracle" reached the lower ends of the single charts in Belgium's Flanders region, Ireland and the United Kingdom after the contest.